The best sunglasses 2023: for hiking in the summer sun

 May not fit people with smaller faces

-The lenses are a natural mineral lens that provide the sharpest vision possible in extreme light conditions.
-They feel like a very strong material compared to other sunglasses in this guide.
+The lenses provide excellent clarity, while feeling very strong in comparison to other shades in this roundup.
 There is a choice of 11 color and lens combinations including both Cat 3 and Cat 4 options.
 The sunglasses come with a two-year warranty.

 Read our full Vuarnet ICE Round sunglasses review